 The Committee further secured a private sector meeting with the AML/CFT statutory review project leader at the Ministry of Justice.
 At the meeting the Committee advocated heavily and independently in the interest of lawyers, raising the policy team’s attention to the day-to-day challenges faced by lawyers and law firms in complying with the AML/CFT regime, and promote a number of practical solutions that will make the life of lawyers easier, while still meeting the objectives of AML/CFT.
 The Committee was able to achieve so without the constraints of any regulatory duty/role.

-While awaiting for the AML/CFT statutory review report to the Minister to be released publicly, the Committee will transition into an ongoing subject matter specialist committee in the second half of 2022, keeping a watching brief on AML/CFT matters of interest, promoting better understanding of the AML/CFT regime and supporting collegiality amongst practitioners specialising in the AML practice area.
+The Committee has transitioned to a subject matter specialist group, keeping a watching brief on AML/CFT matters of interest, promoting better understanding of the AML/CFT regime and supporting collegiality amongst practitioners specialising in the AML practice area.

 Interested to join?